THE SKI & SPORTS CLUB OF WASHINGTON, DC

 It is dedicated to our Katherine (Kate) Hayes, long serving historian since 1983 and Howard Fisher, past president and author of the PDF articles that appear below.

 New content for 2021 is a description of SCWDC's "Name Change" described on the web page above this one.
 The Board of Directors decided to increase our marketing outreach by adding a "Doing Business As" phrase in all of our public communications, so you will see our club advertised as the "Ski and Sports Club of Washington DC."
-Our legal name does not change, it remains "Ski Club of Washington DC" and no contract or business relationship needs to be amended. & This doesn't change our #1 purpose to promote skiing but for those who would be interested in our non-ski vacations and activities, this will give them a better sense of "Who We Are."
+This doesn't change our #1 purpose to promote skiing but for those who would be interested in our non-ski vacations and activities, this will give them a better sense of "Who We Are."

 When the Ski Club of Washington, D.C. was formed in 1936, the United States was in the seventh year of the Great Depression.
 However, the light was appearing at the end of the tunnel.
 Roosevelt's New Deal programs were beginning to work, and agencies such as the Civilian Conservation Corps (CCC) were providing both federal relief and jobs to millions.
 Although the CCC was to play an important role in the efforts of SCWDC before the end of the decade, it was the combination of unusual snow conditions and transplanted New England skiers brought to the Washington area by the New Deal agencies which begins our story.